santiago-mooser/nextcloud_docker-ce/README.md

 # Notice

-This repo is designed to be used with the help of [the nextcloud_docker-ce_ansible repo](https://github.com/santiago-espinosa), which will pull this repo and setup some defaults.
+This repo is designed to be used with the help of [the nextcloud_ansible repo](https://github.com/santiago-espinosa/nextcloud_ansible.git), which will pull this repo and setup some defaults.

-The [the nextcloud_docker-ce_ansible repo](https://github.com/santiago-espinosa) will **automatically populate**:
+The [the nextcloud_ansible repo](https://github.com/santiago-espinosa/nextcloud_ansible.git) will **automatically populate**:
 - Nginx's **nextcloud.subdomain.conf** file for nextcloud with a modern setup from [Mozilla's SSL configuration generator](https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=modern&openssl=1.1.1d&guideline=5.4).
 - The **.env** file needed for the correct setup of the docker-ce containers.
 - The **ddclient.conf** file based on ***your*** defaults.